 How to set up and use Apple Pay

 Before you can use your credit and debit cards digitally, you need to set up Apple Pay on your iPhone or iPad.
 It's straightforward to add a card to the Wallet app, and most banks or card issuers require a simple form of confirmation to activate the feature.
+You can also use Apple Pay without a credit card, using apps like Cash App.

 Apple Pay purchases are secured by Touch ID, Face ID, or your device passcode, so a random person with your phone can't run around making purchases on your behalf.
 In addition, Apple doesn't keep any transaction data that could be tied back to you, nor does it share your actual card details with the merchant, reducing the risk of fraud.